Pendleton District, South Carolina Hardins

 Greenberry Harden vs. Pleasant Hawkins Court Case, 1820;

-and confirmation of middle initial of Griffin W. Hardin
+Confirmation of middle initial of Griffin W. Hardin

 (Thanks to Patricia Freeman Hardin for the on-site research and for the notes of July 2009.)